MukhtarovEldar/Virtual-Rubiks-Cube-Control/README.md

 ## How It Works

-HandCubeSolver uses computer vision techniques to detect and track your hand movements in real-time.
+Virtual-Rubiks-Cube-Control uses computer vision techniques to detect and track your hand movements in real time.
 It recognizes predefined hand gestures and translates them into corresponding Rubik's Cube movements.
 The virtual cube's state is continuously updated as you make gestures.

 ## License